Jalal Talabani

-Jalal Talabani (جەلال تاڵەبانی; جلال طالباني Jalāl Ṭālabānī; 1933 – 3 October 2017) was an Iraqi Kurdish politician who served as the president of Iraq from 2005 to 2014, as well as the president of the Governing Council of Iraq.
+Jalal Talabani (جەلال تاڵەبانی, جلال طالباني; 1933 – 3 October 2017) was an Iraqi Kurdish politician who served as the 6th president of Iraq from 2005 to 2014, as well as the president of the Governing Council of Iraq.

 Talabani was the founder and secretary-general of one of the main Kurdish political parties, the Patriotic Union of Kurdistan (PUK).
 He was a prominent member of the Interim Iraq Governing Council, which was established following the overthrow of Saddam Hussein in the 2003 invasion of Iraq.
 Talabani was an advocate for Kurdish rights and democracy in Iraq for more than 50 years.

 Early life

-Talabani was born in Kelkan village into the Koysinjaq branch of the Kurdish Talabani family.
-The Talabani lineage has produced many leading social figures including the poet Riza Talabani, his grandfather, Abd al-Karim Qasim prime minister (1958–1963) and former National Democratic Party's member Hasan Talabani and Mukarram Talabani, a prominent member of the Communist party.
+Talabani was born in Kelkan village, and his father was Sheikh Husameddin Nurullah, from the Talabani branch of the Zangana tribe, while his mother was from the Mangur tribe.
+He belonged to the Koy Sanjaq branch of the Talabani family, which earlier produced many leading social figures including the poet Riza Talabani, and former National Democratic Party member Hasan Talabani and Mukarram Talabani, a prominent member of the Communist party.

-Talabani received his elementary and intermediate school education in Koya (Koysanjak) and his high school education in Erbil and Kirkuk.
-When he was in his teens, Talabani's peers began referring to him as "Mam" Jalal, as 'mam' meaning "paternal uncle" in Kurdish, and the Kurds have called him by this affectionate name ever since.
+Talabani received his elementary and intermediate school education in Koy Sanjaq and his high school education in Erbil and Kirkuk.
+When he was in his teens, Talabani's peers began referring to him as "Mam" Jalal, with "mam" meaning "paternal uncle" in Kurdish; he was subsequently addressed by Kurds as such.
 In 1953, he began to study law at the Baghdad University.
-He had to flee into exile in Syria in 1956, in order to prevent an arrest for being involved In activities of the Kurdish Students Union.
+He had to flee into exile in Syria in 1956, in order to prevent an arrest for being involved in activities of the Kurdish Students Union.
 Residing in Damascus, he was involved in the establishment the Kurdistan Democratic Party of Syria (KDPS).
 He later returned to Iraq and gained a degree in 1959.